• Skip to primary navigation

 4 - Anisette

-Anisette, a transparent, anise-flavored liqueur, is also a staple in Mediterranean cocktail culture.
-It’s sweet and often enjoyed as a digestive.
+Anisette, a transparent, anise-flavored liqueur, is also a staple in Mediterranean cocktail culture (popular across France and Spain).
+It's sweet and often enjoyed as a digestive.

 Anisette's profile is similar to Sambuca, with heavy anise notes.
 Yet, it's lighter in body and sweetness compared to Sambuca, and this can make a difference in cocktails that rely heavily on sweetness and body provided by Galliano.